Fire Safety Training

 Retaken every:

-• Hot Works Permits
+• Hot Work Permits

 Hot work permit training educates individuals on the safe execution of tasks that involve open flames, sparks, or heat, such as welding, cutting, or grinding.
 This training typically includes: